-Cigar box guitars are an old American tradition.
-Since the mid 1860's and up to the early 1950's, it was common for poor people to make their own guitar or stringed instrument out of used cigar boxes and scavenged or found wood.
+Since the 1860's, it was common for poor people in early America to make their own homemade guitar or stringed instrument out of old wooden boxes and scavenged or found wood.

 Many of the pioneers in Blues and Rock n' Roll music also got thier start by playing these homemade guitars.

-I have many types of cigar box guitars for sale, resonators, vintage style acoustic, 3 or 4 string and even left & right hand.
+I have many types of hand made guitars for sale, resonators, vintage style acoustic, 3 or 4 string and even left & right hand.

 Email me for the current price list at email@example.com

-In the South, it is common to hear stories passed down of those original old school Bluesmen such as Lightnin' Hopkins, Scrapper Blackwell, Little Freddie King and many others who got their start in music by building their own cigar box guitar.
+In the South, it's common to hear stories about those Old School Bluesmen such as Lightnin' Hopkins, Scrapper Blackwell, Little Freddie King and many others who got their start in music by building their own homemade guitar.

-If you wanted to play guitar and didn't have any money - you had to build a guitar yourself.
-An old used cigar box, reclaimed wood made into a guitar neck, and simple homemade music, That's the history of The Blues.
+If you wanted to play guitar and didn't have any money - you'd have to build a guitar yourself.

-Cigar box guitars were usually just simple crude instruments that most often only had a few strings.
-As long as some kind of "twang" came out of them, to those early musicians, that must have been an exciting new world of possibilities.
+These hand made guitars were usually just simple crude instruments that most often only had a few strings.

 This painting from 1868 is of a doc worker named "L. Rupert" at the G.D.
 Flynn Brewery